CYBER-GIRLS/UniPay/replit.md

 # UniPay - Smart Student Digital Wallet

 ## Overview
-UniPay is a digital wallet application specifically designed for students, integrating financial services with lifestyle features.
+UniPay is a digital wallet application designed for students, integrating financial services with lifestyle features.
 Its core purpose is to provide secure digital payments, subscription management, student discounts, savings goal tracking, and peer-to-peer lending and marketplace functionalities.
-UniPay aims to be an essential financial tool for students, offering convenience, security, customized benefits, and fostering financial literacy and independence.
+UniPay aims to be an essential financial tool, offering convenience, security, customized benefits, and fostering financial literacy and independence.

 ## User Preferences
 No specific user preferences recorded yet.
 This section will be updated as development progresses.